-It was in a truly unusual way, when as a young couple, the Lord called me and my husband to live a life of faith.
+It was in a truly unusual way, when as a young couple, the Lord called my husband and me to live a life of faith.

-My Dad was a Pastor, but as well being a Pastor he had his own business for the sole purpose of being able to do what he loved most, which was to bless God’s work.
-My life was one of seeing my dad give to ministers and missionaries alike, even building his own church brick by brick.
+My Dad was a Pastor.
+As well being a Pastor he built up his own business for the sole purpose of being able to do what he loved most, which was to bless God’s work.
+My life growing up was one of seeing my dad giving to ministers and missionaries alike, even building his own church brick by brick.

-When I met my husband-to-be and my dad knew that my father-in-law-to-be was a poorly paid Pastor and had been unable to pay his national health stamps for many many years, my dad paid them right up to date for him, then even bought him a car!
+When I met my husband-to-be, and my dad learned that my father-in-law-to-be was a poorly paid Pastor and had been unable to pay his national health stamps for many years, my dad paid them right up to date for him, then even bought him a car!
 My dad also paid for my husband’s Bible College fees at the Bible College of Wales, Swansea.

-So coming from a ‘giving’ family, I cringed at the thought of ‘living by faith’ and being on the receiving end.
-I felt it would be like being a beggar’ or a scrounger.
+So coming from such a giving and generous family, I cringed at the thought of this new ‘living by faith’ and how I would be on the receiving end, a reliance on others, like being a beggar or a scrounger.

-Our call to live a life by faith had come about due to a dramatic call, during the time of the the cruel rule of General Franco in Spain; to take the Gospel to Gypsies living in the remote mountain caves of Almeria.
+Our call to live a life by faith had come about due to a dramatic call, during the time of the the cruel rule of General Franco in Spain; to take the Gospel to Gypsies living in the mountain caves of Almeria.
 On receiving the call, we wrote a letter to our denomination explaining our dramatic call to ask for their support.
-But they were experiencing financial restraints so were unable to back us.
-So we thought we’d passed a test and had proved to God, that had it been possible we would have gone.
-But God started to speak to my husband and myself individually through Hebrews 11 how God had called people to do things in faith.
-So we felt moved upon to still obey the call and to go in faith.
+But they were experiencing financial restraints so were unable to sponsor us.
+So we thought we had merely passed some spiritual test and had proved to God that had it been possible, we would have gone.
+But months later, God started to speak to my husband and myself separately through Hebrews 11 how God had called people to do things in faith.
+So we felt moved upon to still obey the call and go ‘in faith.’

-But my attitude to living by faith needed to change as it was making me miserable thinking that we now had to be ‘looked after’ – and by who?
-But the Lord graciously started to show me that if living by faith was being a beggar or a scrounger, then some of His servants were too!
-Elijah even asked a widow to make him a cake first from her last bit of food, and he had to quench his thirst from a brook, and was also fed by birds – ravens of all things!
-Jesus asked for help too – from a woman, which in those days was seen as degrading; and two sisters had an open house for the Lord’s needs.
+But my attitude to this ‘living by faith’ needed to change as it was making me miserable thinking that we now had to be ‘looked after’ – and by who?
+But the Lord graciously started to show me that if ‘living by faith’ was being a beggar or a scrounger, then some of His servants were too!
+Elijah even asked a widow to make him a cake first from her last bit of food, and how he had to quench his thirst from a brook, and was also fed by birds – ravens of all things!
+Jesus wasn’t against receiving help either, from women, which in those days was seen as degrading, and two sisters had an open house for the Lord’s needs.
 Jesus accepted financial support throughout His ministry.
 Then a Scripture came to my attention how the Lord blesses the giver more than the receiver!

-To this very day we still live ‘by faith’ and I have never known what a normal regular income feels like, and I still have to fight off thoughts of how it must be to live like that.
+To this very day we still live ‘by faith’ and I have never known what a normal regular income would feel like and I admit that I still have to fight off thoughts of what it must be like to live like that.

-For many years, I have kept journals from the age of 12 years. and have been asked over many years to have them published.
-But being a shy and private person have always declined.
-But one day in 2009 I felt prompted by a Scripture in 2 Corinthians 1:4 that my life story could be of help to others in their own walk with the Lord,“God, who comforts us in trial so that we will be able to be of comfort to others” – so I released contents of my journals for my first book Lost in Faith.
+From the age of 12 years I have kept devotional journals and had been asked over many years to have them published.
+But being a shy and private person I had always declined.
+But one day in 2009 I felt prompted by a Scripture in 2 Corinthians 1:4 that my story could be of help to others in their own walk with the Lord,“God, who comforts us in trial so that we will be able to be of comfort to others” so I released contents of my journals for my first book Lost in Faith.

-I write books on trials of faith as I’ve had plenty of practise but also because my burden is for anyone going through trial, and I can guarantee that any one of my books will be of some help to you in your own journey of faith with the Lord.
+Now, I continue to write books on trials of faith having been through the fire myself!
+But also, because I have a God-given burden for anyone going through trial, and I can guarantee that any one of my books will be of help to you in your own journey with the Lord….

 God Bless you.